tiliarou/hekate/README.md

-# Kosmos patches (ES & FS including ACID & nocmac)

 ### What's new?

 ### 04/17/2020
 Updated support for Kosmos 15.5 & Tinfoil 8+ (Kosmos_patches_04_17_2020_bootconfig_tinfoilv8+.zip)
-cal0 protection removed on the included ams_mitm.kip (AMS 0.10.5) so Tinfoil v8+ would work with Kosmos. a pre-patched loader.kip's included due to the latest change introduced by AMS 0.11.x. a custom verison of Hekate MOD 5.1.4_"J" included due to an issue with FS patch not being applied by patches.ini for OFW 10.0.0 patches for fusee-primary is no longer supported.
+cal0 protection removed on the included ams_mitm.kip (AMS 0.10.5) so Tinfoil v8+ would work with Kosmos. a pre-patched loader.kip's included due to the latest change introduced by AMS 0.11.x. a custom version of Hekate MOD 5.1.4_"J" included due to an issue with FS patch not being applied by patches.ini for OFW 10.0.0 patches for fusee-primary is no longer supported.
 Please follow this thread instead (https://gbatemp.net/threads/i-heard-that-you-guys-need-some-sweet-patches-for-atmosphere.521164/)
 Since the modification on boot-config is now required by new changes, only two zip files are supplied along with the custom payload that has a hard-coded FS patch applied for OFW 10.0.0